 As one of the oldest towns in Bosnia and Herzegovina, Travnik is known for beautiful buildings dating back to the 15th century, an old fortress overlooking the town and unique cheese.
-Near the town you will find the mountain Vlasic, which is a very popular location for skiing during the winter.
+Near this medieval Ottoman town you will find the mountain Vlasic, which is a very popular location for skiing during the winter.

 Travnik, the city once used by the Ottoman Governors (Viziers) as their seat of power, has been given the nickname “the European Istanbul”.
 Located in Central Bosnia and Herzegovina and is around 55 mi (90 kilometres) from the capital Sarajevo with the population of residents around 20,000.
 Travnik is 1640 ft (500 metres) above sea level and the river Lasva passes through the city with stunning mountains surrounding the town.

 The Lasva river next to the popular Plava Voda Restaurant.
 Photo: Wikimedia Commons

 Travnik has many popular routes via bus so it should be very easy to book your trip as buses are coming directly from Germany, Croatia, Austria and from over 20 cities in Bosnia and Herzegovina.
 Online you can find the departure and arrival schedule as well as buying your tickets.